ACC for log canonical threshold polytopes: Proof of Theorem

-\begin{remark} Comparing with Theorem \hyperlink{thm: P}{N}, Theorem \hyperlink{thm: P}{P} adds ``$\Qq$-factorial Fano variety with Picard number $1$'' in condition (1), and requires $(X,\Delta(t))$ to be dlt on $(a, b_X]$ in condition (3).
-Note that $(X,\Delta(t))$ is automatically lc on $[a, b_X]$ since lc is a closed condition. \end{remark}
+\begin{remark} Comparing with Theorem \hyperlink{thm: P}{N}, Theorem \hyperlink{thm: P}{P} adds ``$\Qq$-factorial Fano variety with Picard number $1$'' in condition (1), and requires $(X,\Delta(t))$ to be dlt for $t\in(a, b_X]$ in condition (3).
+Note that $(X,\Delta(t))$ is automatically lc for $t\in[a, b_X]$ since lc is a closed condition. \end{remark}

 In the following inductive argument for Theorem \hyperlink{thm: N}{N} and Theorem \hyperlink{thm: P}{P}, Theorem \hyperlink{thm: N}{N\textsubscript{$n$}}, Theorem \hyperlink{thm: N}{N\textsubscript{$\leq n$}}, etc., stand for Theorem \hyperlink{thm: N}{N} for varieties of dimension $n$, $\leq n$, etc.